Polycystic Ovary Syndrome PCOS

 Medicines taken by mouth to treat hair growth take 3-9 months to work fully.
 You need then to carry on taking them, otherwise hair growth will come back (recur).
 Removing hair by the methods above (shaving, etc) may be advised whilst waiting for a medicine to work.

 The treatments used for acne in women with PCOS are no different to the usual treatments for acne.
 The combined oral contraceptive pills, especially Dianette®, often help to improve acne.
-See separate leaflets called Acne, Topical Treatments For Acne and Antibiotic Tablets for Acne for more details.
+See the separate leaflets called Acne and Acne Treatments which covers topical treatments and antibiotic tablet treatment for acne.

 Treating period problems

 Some women who have no periods, or have infrequent periods, do not want any treatment for this.
-However, your risk of developing cancer of the womb (uterus) may be increased if you have no periods for a long time.
+However, your risk of developing endometrial cancer (cancer of the womb/uterus) may be increased if you have no periods for a long time.
 Regular periods will prevent this possible increased risk to the uterus.

 Although fertility is often reduced, you still need contraception if you want to be sure of not getting pregnant.
 The chance of becoming pregnant depends on how often you ovulate.
 Some women with PCOS ovulate now and then, others not at all.